Elon Musk visits Auschwitz after uproar over antisemitic messages on X

 “Due to schedule concerns, before Elon Musk’s arrival to the European Jewish Association conference, he took part in a private visit to Auschwitz-Birkenau with EJA Chairman Rabbi Menachem Margolin, Ben Shapiro and Holocaust survivor Gidon Lev.
 Musk laid a wreath at the wall of death and took part in a short memorial ceremony and service by the Birkenau memorial,” the EJA said in an email.

+But Margolin, the EJA chairman, "successfully convinced Musk of the necessity of experiencing a place of genocide in order to even begin to truly fathom the dimension of the Holocaust," Bradley said.

+X, the social media platform that Musk bought when it was known as Twitter, didn't respond to a request for comment about his trip, sending an automated message saying, “Busy now, please check back later.”
+SpaceX, Musk’s rocket company, also didn't respond to email requests for comment.

-Musk was set to discuss antisemitism online with Shapiro at the conference in Krakow, which was held before International Holocaust Remembrance Day on Jan.
+The EJA conference on the rise of antisemitism was held in Krakow before International Holocaust Remembrance Day on Jan.
 27.

 More than 1.1 million people were murdered by the Nazis and their henchmen at Auschwitz during World War II.
 Most who were killed were Jews, but the victims also included Poles, Roma, Soviet prisoners of war, and others.
 In all, about 6 million European Jews died during the Holocaust.
 When the Soviets liberated the camp, they found about 7,000 survivors.